-Wednesday, July 10th - 1:30pm, Show Arena
+Wednesday, July 9th - 1:30pm, Show Arena

 - 1. The contest may consist of judging one class each of goats, swine, sheep and beef cattle. - 2.
 Each class may be breeding or market classes. - 3.
-Any interested participant may be part of the team(s) that compete at State Fair.
-If interested in competing at State Fair, inform the Coordinator during the event. - 4.
-There will be questions listed for each class of animals. - 5.
+There will be questions listed for each class of animals. - 4.
 Each class will be worth 50 points.
-Each question is worth 5 points. - 6.
-Tiebreakers are 1) total score of 4 judged classes 2) number of correct questions. - 7.
-Exhibitors need to bring a pencil with them to the contest. - 8.
+Each question is worth 5 points. - 5.
+Tiebreakers are 1) total score of 4 judged classes 2) number of correct questions. - 6.
+Exhibitors need to bring a pencil with them to the contest. - 7.
 Exhibitors cannot handle or touch animals.